teambit/docs/__archived-aspects/testing/running-tests.md

 import { Image } from '@site/src/components/image';

 ## Choosing a test runner

 Bit's Tester is an [Environment Service](/building-with-bit/environments).
 The type of test runner (Jest, Mocha, etc.) as well as its configurations, are set by the various [environments](/building-with-bit/environments) that use it as a service.
 That means test runners are never run directly but only via the Tester service.
 That also means, a single workspace may run different test runners for different components, each according to its own environment.

-To choose a test runner, choose an environment that uses it or [extend an environment](/building-with-bit/testing) to have it run your preferred test runner.
+To choose a test runner, choose an environment that uses it or [extend an environment](/building-with-bit/testing-components) to have it run your preferred test runner.

 ## Executing the tester manually

-To manually run the tester on a specific component use its [component ID](/building-with-bit/components):
+To manually run the tester on a specific component use its component ID

 ```shell
 bit test <component-id>